 Dr. Hines approached research questions using a transdisciplinary tactic, assembling and leading research teams with expertise spanning from molecular biology and analytical chemistry to clinical cohort studies.
 Throughout his academic career, Dr. Hines’ research was supported by various organizations, including state health organizations, private foundations, industry contracts and the National Institutes of Health.
-He has 150 publications focused on mechanisms whereby exposures to environmental toxicants or drugs alter gene regulation and the genetic/epigenetic basis for interindividual differences in response to exposures.
+He has over 150 publications focused on mechanisms whereby exposures to environmental toxicants or drugs alter gene regulation and the genetic/epigenetic basis for interindividual differences in response to exposures.
 Over the last 13 years of his academic career, his research turned to elucidating how and through what mechanisms the enzymes involved in toxicant and drug disposition change during early life stages and the interaction of genetic/epigenetic variation with this normal developmental process.
-The impact of this body of work is reflected by an h-index of 47, numerous invitations to present his research at both national and international meetings, invitations to serve on serval Federal and State advisory committees.
-He also has served as an Associate Editor or Editorial Board Member for nine peer-reviewed journals over his career and is currently a member of the Drug Metabolism and Disposition Editorial Board.
+The impact of this body of work is reflected by an h-index of 49 (Google Scholar, 2021), numerous invitations to present his research at both national and international meetings, invitations to serve on serval Federal and State advisory committees.
+He also has served as an Associate Editor or Editorial Board Member for nine peer-reviewed journals over his career and is currently a member of the Drug Metabolism and Disposition and Current Opinions in Toxicology Editorial Boards.

 In addition to service on numerous committees and in component group leadership roles, Dr. Hines served as a Society of Toxicology Councilor from 2009-2010 and was elected to the Presidential Chain, in 2017, serving as President from May 1, 2019 through April 30, 2021.